rese1f/Self-supervised-Cross-view-3D-Human-Pose-Estimation-and-Localization-in-Video/DOCUMENTATION.md

 Each part of the algorithm is separated from each other and is implemented individually.

 -   Random Functioning.
-The random functioning part comprises of
+The random functioning part comprises of the random translation part and the random rotation part.
 -   Collision Elimination.
 -   Camera Generation.